libadblockplus-android

 In general case it's suggested to use the most recent version.

-implementation to store settings in SharedPreferences
+You can use `SharedPrefsStorage` implementation to store settings in `SharedPreferences`.

 Or you can use AdblockHelper: